 All LFGSM students have access to a permanent URL to store documents and media that showcase their progress.
-These Credability Profiles are owned and managed by students during and beyond their MBA or Accredited Certificate program at LFGSM.
+These CREDABILITY PROFILES are owned and managed by students during and beyond their MBA or certificate completion at LFGSM.
 Students will be encouraged as they progress through their courses to use their Profile as a repository of evidence to present to employers and gather endorsements from their instructors and peers.
-Credability Profiles comprise a comprehensive snapshot of the skills and abilities students attain, from their first course to their Capstone course.
-Credability Profiles are ideal to highlight skills, assignments, projects, reflections, leadership attributes attainment, and examples of work.
+CREDABILITY PROFILES comprise a comprehensive snapshot of the skills and abilities students attain, from their first course to their Capstone course.
+CREDABILITY PROFILES are ideal to highlight skills, assignments, projects, reflections, leadership principles attainment, and examples of work.
 Profiles are offered to students without cost.